 Also, bots can be used to update information in the company’s database, process the payment, and send notifications to the required parties via e-mail and text.
 All these tasks can be easily automated using static business rules and do not need any human intervention.

-With RPA, it becomes easier to keep track of the inventory levels, notify managers when levels are low and automatically reorder products.
+With RPA, it becomes easier to track the inventory levels, notify managers when levels are low and automatically reorder products.
 Moreover, it also helps to keep track of low-demand SKUs, so that these products can be returned to the vendor at the right time.

-In addition, RPA provides quick status about inventory levels in real time.
+In addition, RPA provides quick status about inventory levels in real-time.
 This real-time reporting combined with historical data is useful to determine optimal inventory levels and make better restocking decisions.

 Supply and demand planning

 Supply and demand planning begins with gathering data from various sources like inventory levels, sales history, current market trends, pricing structure and more.
 The collected data is further optimized and aggregated into a standardized format for analysis.
 By adopting RPA in supply management some processes such as data gathering, optimization and formatting can be done quickly.

 By automating the time-taking and cumbersome tasks, organizations can expedite the planning process, eliminate the possibility of manual errors and make the process more efficient.